mnberthe/aws-solutions-architect-associate-notes/README.md

     - Clients must decrypt data themselves when retrieving from Amazon S3

 __Enforcing Encryption with a Bucket Policy__
-- A bucket policy can deny all PUT requests that don’t include the x-amz-server-sideencryption parameter in the request header
+- A bucket policy can deny all PUT requests that don’t include the x-amz-server-side encryption parameter in the request header

 __CORS__